Political make-up of local councils in the United Kingdom: Total number of councillors by political party

-Political control of the Local Government in England
+Political control of local government in England

-The table below shows who has political control of each of the 24 non-metropolitan county councils (NMC), the 58 unitary authorities (UA), the 36 metropolitan districts (MD), the 32 London boroughs (LB) as well as the two sui generis entities: the City of London (CL) and the Isles of Scilly (IS).
-In total, 152 local government councils.
+The table below shows who has political control of each of the 21 non-metropolitan county councils (NMC), the 62 unitary authorities (UA), the 36 metropolitan districts (MD), the 32 London boroughs (LB) as well as the 2 sui generis entities: the City of London (CL) and the Isles of Scilly (IS).
+In total, 153 local government councils.

 The table differentiates between councils fully controlled by one party and others where a certain party leads a coalition that governs the council.
-All parties apart from the Conservatives (CON), Labour (LAB) and Liberal Democrats (LDM); as well as independents, are grouped in the category: OTHER.
+All parties apart from the Conservatives (CON), Labour (LAB), Liberal Democrats (LDM) and Reform UK (RFM); as well as independents, are grouped in the category: OTHER.